 - Sign up for the payroll deduction option for payment of premiums

 The insurance benefit is prorated and applied in each pay period for 18 payments between August and May.
-Students must maintain at least a 50% assistantship for the entire academic year (for contract period of August 16 through May 15, with corresponding payroll periods of August 10 to May 9) to receive the full benefit amount.
+Students must maintain at least a 50% assistantship for the entire academic year (for payroll periods of August 10 to May 9) to receive the full benefit amount.
 Students who are employed for a shorter period will receive the benefit only during the period of their assistantship.
 Please review the FAQ section for a more detailed explanation.

 The insurance subsidy is not available to students with alternate medical coverage.

 To Claim the Benefit

 To claim this benefit, eligible graduate assistants must sign up for the insurance plan through Aetna and choose the "graduate student (& dependent, if applicable) subsidy plan" option.
-The insurance benefit will be automatically provided in a prorated amount, and the student's portion of 10-12% will be deducted automatically from the student's paycheck each pay period (approximately $15 in 2016-17 and about $20 in 2017-18).
+The insurance benefit will be automatically provided in a prorated amount, and the student's portion of 12% will be deducted automatically from the student's paycheck each pay period (approximately $20 in 2017-18).

 Frequently Asked Questions about the Insurance Benefit